-The SaaS Connect event hosted by the Cloud Software Association was full of new ideas, new technologies and a lot of great networking—which, of course, is fantastic for a conference focused on partnerships.
+This year's SaaS Connect event promises to be full of new ideas, new technologies and a lot of great networking—which, of course, is fantastic for a conference focused on partnerships!

 The SaaS explosion started in 2010.
 Since then, SaaS has permeated every business function in big and small companies alike, although bigger companies use more SaaS—sometimes hundreds of apps.